poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

   * Other accounts have launched instances in same AZ.
   * Note that RI scope is either `regional` or `zonal`

+- Move member account to another AWS Organization:

+  * Remove the member account from the old organization.
+  * Send an invite from the new organization.
+  * Accept the invite to the new organization from the member account.

+- Move master account to another AWS Organization:

+  * Remove the member accounts from the organization using the preceding process.
+  * Delete the old organization.
+  * Repeat the preceding process to invite the old master account to the new organization as a member account.

 - The `master account` cannot be `removed` from an AWS Organization.
-It can be moved to another AWS Organization.

 - __Moving accounts between AWS Organizations__ Make sure you have: